Efficiency in Multiple-Type Housing Markets

 \begin{theorem} For multiple-type housing markets with separable preferences, only cTTC satisfies \begin{itemize} \item \textsl{individual rationality}, \item \textsl{strategy-proofness}, and \item \textsl{coordinatewise efficiency}. \end{itemize} \end{theorem}

 We prove Theorem~\ref{thm:cTTC} in Appendix~\ref{appendix:cTTC}.
 It is known that cTTC satisfies (i) \textsl{individual rationality} and \textsl{strategy-proofness} \citep{feng2022}, and (ii) \textsl{coordinatewise efficiency} (see Remark~\ref{remark:cef}).
 For uniqueness, the proof consists of two steps.
-Given a mechanism on the domain of separable preferences such that all our properties.
-We first consider a restricted domain of preference profiles.
-We show that on the restricted domain, this mechanism always selects the cTTC allocation (Proposition 1).
+Let us consider a mechanism that satisfies all three properties mentioned above.
+We first consider a restricted domain of preference profiles, where all agents exhibit lexicographic preferences, favoring type-$1$ over type-$2$, type-$2$ over type-$3$, and so forth.
+We show that on the restricted domain, this mechanism always selects the cTTC allocation (Proposition~\ref{proposition:cttc1}).